wvsonp/Turbo-RAG/quick-dev-reset.md

 If you rebuilt images in step 5, add `--set "image.tag=${SHA}"` to each `helm upgrade --install` instead of relying on `values-dev.yaml` tags.
+The `query` pod can stay NotReady until step 7 and section 18 recreate the Qdrant hybrid collection.

 **7. Deploy Qdrant (fresh PVC — vector data from before teardown is gone)**